zsiki/ls/doc/source/tutorial.rst

 Preparing the work
 ::::::::::::::::::

 The SurveyingCalculation plugin is fully integrated into QGIS.
-We will use QGIS project to save our working environment.
-Some special data sets must be added to the project to be able to use the different calculations (e.g. traversing, network adjustment).
+We will use a QGIS project to save our working environment.
+Some plug-in specific data sets must be added to the project before using the different calculations (e.g. traversing, network adjustment).

 .. figure:: images/t003.png